 Through such observations, Polybius extrapolated the likely complete course of political evolution for an independent state whose lifecycle is not cut short by war or disaster.
 According to our interpretation of his model, the cycle proceeds as follows.
 Political communities are first ruled by kings.
 Kingship is eventually corrupted into tyranny.
 The last tyrant is deposed or forced to share power with an aristocracy.
 Aristocracy degenerates into an oppressive oligarchy.
 Occasionally, an independent middle economic stratum – a middle class – emerges; hoi mesoi in Aristotelian terms.
 If this middle class is entrenched, democracy emerges.
 In time, however, a plutocracy emerges, stratifying society between opulent and dependent.
 The hopes of the dependent masses fuel an intensifying competition among their political patrons, transforming democracy into mob-rule, perhaps better described as rule by demagogues.
 This tournament of demagogues rages among a narrowing field of popular leaders until a single champion arises victorious, dragging political society back to some form of monarchy, thus completing the cycle.

 At the Anacyclosis Institute, we believe that this ancient model contains much truth.
-We also believe that the astonishing success of the US Constitution, specifically designed to resist the Polybian cycle, speaks to the validity of many aspects of the theory.
-Nevertheless, while inspired by the anacyclosis model, we are not dogmatically wedded to the theory as such.
+We also believe that the astonishing longevity of the US Constitution, specifically designed to resist the Polybian cycle, speaks to the validity of many aspects of the theory.
+Nevertheless, while inspired by the anacyclosis model, we do not believe that human history rigidly follows any fixed evolutionary sequence.
 What we do believe is that a careful study of history can tell us a lot about where we are and where we are headed.
 We now have many more tools at our disposal than Polybius had for the study of historical patterns, including archaeology, economics, demographic models, and complexity theory.
+One of our objectives is to use these tools to develop a more comprehensive model of political change.
+Pending the completion of that task, however, a revised version of the ancient narrative provides a convenient template against which to chart the general outline of political evolution.
 The Anacyclosis Institute is committed to encouraging and supporting all new research that attempts to understand the trends, forces, and patterns of history for the benefit of humanity.